samthemagicman/simpledb-graph-query/README.md

 Project: Implement Graph Queries in Relational Database

+Property graph model:
+- Nodes represent entities, and edges represent relationships between these entities.
+- Both nodes and edges can have associated properties (key-value pairs).
+- Used in graph databases like Neo4j and Amazon Neptune.

 Requirment:
 1. This projects uses Postgres Database running on local host port 5432.
 2. This project connects to a Database name: graphs (Make sure a database with this name exists).